 I’m a bit worried about the HTC Vive.
 Can it get any more amazing than it is already?

-This is the best virtual reality headset you can buy.
+This is our Gadget of the Year 2016 you’re talking about.
+The best virtual reality headset you can buy.
 Of course it can.
 How about a world of new peripherals for interacting with the digital ether?

 Wait.
 You mean Time Crisis or Guitar Hero in VR?